 Academy for Co-Teaching and Collaboration

-St. Cloud State University has created, implemented and researched a new approach to student teaching utilizing a co-teaching model.
-This innovative work was originally undertaken through a U.S. Department of Education Teacher Quality Enhancement Partnership Grant for $5 Million awarded in 2003.
+St. Cloud State has created, implemented and researched a new approach to student teaching utilizing a co-teaching model.
+This innovative work was originally undertaken through a U.S. Department of Education Teacher Quality Enhancement Partnership Grant for $5 million awarded in 2003.